Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Nested Schur complement based preconditioners for twofold saddle point systems

 \section{Nested Schur complement based preconditioners for twofold saddle point systems}

 The matrix form of a classic saddle point problem \cite{benzi2005numerical, ipsen2001note} reads as

 Following the notation in \cite{Sogn2019Schur}, the Schur complement of $\mathcal{A}$ is defined as

-In many references, $A$ is assumed to be symmetric positive definite, $D$ is assumed to be symmetric and semi-positive definite, and $C$ is assumed to be $B$.
+In many references, $A$ is assumed to be a symmetric positive definite, if $C$ is assumed to be $B$ and $D$ is zero, then the system is called KKT system or saddle point system.
+Usually, $D$ is assumed to be a symmetric and semi-positive definite.
 In this paper, we only make some assumptions that can guarantee the invertibility of $\mathcal{A}$.
 We assume that $A$ and the Schur complement $\mbox{Schur}(\mathcal{A})$ are invertible.
 For the twofold saddle point problem (\ref{matrix_A}), following the notations in \cite{Sogn2019Schur}, we denote

 and denote the nested Schur complement as